transloadit/jquery-sdk/README.md

 The official docs for our jQuery plugin / SDK are on the [transloadit website](https://transloadit.com/docs/#jquery-plugin).

+## Version 3

+API changes from version 2 to version 3:

+- The option `interval` is now named `pollInterval`

 ### Basics

 The Transloadit jQuery plugin allows you to